PdxCodeGuild/class_mountain_goat/1 Python/08 - Dictionaries.md

 # Dictionaries

 **Dictionaries** or 'dicts'  provide an unordered, mutable, sequence of key-value pairs or a mapping between keys and values.
-For more information check the [official docs](https://docs.python.org/3/library/stdtypes.html#mapping-types-dict).
+For more information check the [official docs](https://docs.python.org/3/library/stdtypes.html#mapping-types-dict) and [w3schools](https://www.w3schools.com/python/python_dictionaries.asp).
 Keys have to be unique, values do not.
 Any _immutable_ value (int, float, string, tuple) can be a key, thus lists and other dicts can't be keys.
 Values can be any type.

 - [Defining Dictionaries](#defining-dictionaries)
 - [Accessing a Value with a Key: `dict[key]`](#accessing-a-value-with-a-key-dictkey)